ctx42/xtst/pkg/dump/README.md

 ### Custom Dumpers

 For ultimate flexibility, you can define custom dumpers for specific types.
-Dumpers for types are regular functions matching `Dumper` signature declared in the package.
+Dumpers for types are regular functions matching `dump.Dumper` signature declared in the package.

 ```go